SAP/terraform-provider-btp/developer-documentation/DEVELOPER.md

 cd examples/subaccount/
 ```

-If you are now able to validate the scripts, everything is correctly setup:
+If you are now able to validate the scripts, everything is correctly set up:

 ```bash
 terraform validate
 ```

-If you run into errors, please check that you executed the previous steps correctly.
-If you are still stuck, we recommend to start a new [question](https://github.com/SAP/terraform-provider-btp/discussions/categories/q-a) in the [GitHub Discussions](https://github.com/SAP/terraform-provider-btp/discussions/categories/q-a) of this repository, so that we can support you.
+In case of errors, please check first that you executed the previous steps correctly.
+If you are still stuck, feel free to ask for support by raising a [question](https://github.com/SAP/terraform-provider-btp/discussions/categories/q-a) in the [GitHub Discussions](https://github.com/SAP/terraform-provider-btp/discussions/categories/q-a) of this repository.